Lafolie/love-arceus/README.md

 Data from the Alola and Galar supplements are included.
 **Expansion content and some errata has not yet been included.**

+The code for this project isn't super optimised, neither is it a paradise of decoupling, and there are several globals.

 ## Running
 Currently, there is no .love build, so clone the repo and run from cmdline.